stevema/Flashlight/README.md

 Light
 =====

-It is a simple light appIt is a simple Flashlight app for iPhone
+It is a simple Flashlight app for iPhone